 Mound School dates back approximately 125 years in Ventura.
-The original Mound School campus was built in 1886 near the site of a former dirt "mound" (later moved to form the 101/126 merge) in the area where Telephone Road intersects with Main Street.
+The original Mound School campus was built in 1886 near the site in the area where Telephone Road intersects with Main Street.
 Mound School was located on the property that currently houses the Firehouse Plaza.
 The bell that hung from the bell tower at that location is seated in the front of our Hill Road campus today.

 In the 1920's, a larger site was built near the intersection of Telegraph Road and Day Road.
 Known today as the Mound School Plaza, this site accommodated students well into the 1950's.
 When our current campus was opened on Hill Road (1950), it originally housed the kindergarten, 1st, and 2nd graders in the Mound School District, and was affectionately known as "Little" Mound.
 "Big" Mound remained open on Telegraph and continued to be attended by 3rd through 6th graders for a period of time until all Mound students were eventually brought to the Hill Road campus by the end of the decade.
-At that time, the Mound District extended from Mills Road all the way to Wells Road, as Saticoy and Montalvo Schools were the only other options for families in East Ventura.
-Mound was at the fore-front of the inclusion movement, proud to offer Ventura County's only regular education program for the blind.
-In addition, the Hill Road campus had been built adjacent to the old Del Mar School (for children of migrant workers) and upon its completion the Del Mar students were integrated into Mound School.
+At that time, the Mound School District extended from Mills Road all the way to Wells Road, as Saticoy and Montalvo Schools were the only other school options for families in East Ventura.
+Even in those days, Mound was at the fore-front of the inclusion movement, proud to offer Ventura County's only regular education program for the blind.
+In addition, the Hill Road campus had been built adjacent to the old Del Mar School (for children of migrant workers) and upon completion of construction the Del Mar students were integrated into Mound School on Hill Road.

-During the late 1960's, Mound District Superintendent Tony Robinson was the first to vote "yes" for unification efforts in the growing city Ventura.
-In 1968, five school districts became Ventura Unified School District in 1968 under the leadership of Dr. Pat Rooney.
+During the late 1960's, Mound District Superintendent Tony Robinson was the first to vote "yes" for unification efforts in the growing city of Ventura.
+In 1968, five school districts united to become the Ventura Unified School District under the leadership of Dr. Pat Rooney.
 As other neighborhood schools were opened, the boundaries of Mound were limited from Day Road to Kimball Road.

 Due to low enrollment across Ventura during the 1980's, Mound was closed for a short period of time.
 Mound celebrated it's reopening in 1988 as the first year-round school in the Ventura Unified School District.
 At that time, the school's educational emphasis was based on an academic program focused intently on language arts, and the calendar was designed to spread learning throughout the entire year.
 Parental involvement, both at home and at school was, and continues to be crucial to the success of Mound School.
 Through it all, Mound remains a highly distinguished school.